Michael Jackson: Increased tabloid speculation (1986–1987)

 Jackson's skin had been medium-brown during his youth, but from the mid-1980s gradually grew paler.
 The change drew widespread media coverage, including speculation that he had been bleaching his skin.
-His dermatologist, Arnold Klein, said he observed in 1983 that Jackson had vitiligo, a condition characterized by patches of the skin losing their pigment and sensitivity to sunlight.
+His dermatologist, Arnold Klein, said he observed in 1983 that Jackson had vitiligo, a condition characterized by patches of the skin losing their pigment.
 He also identified discoid lupus erythematosus in Jackson.
 He diagnosed Jackson with lupus that year, and with vitiligo in 1986.
 Vitiligo's drastic effects on the body can cause psychological distress.
 Jackson used fair-colored makeup, and possibly skin-bleaching prescription creams, to cover up the uneven blotches of color caused by the illness.
 The creams would depigment the blotches, and, with the application of makeup, he could appear very pale.
 Jackson said he had not purposely bleached his skin and could not control his vitiligo, adding, "When people make up stories that I don't want to be who I am, it hurts me."
 He became friends with Klein and Klein's assistant, Debbie Rowe.
 Rowe later became Jackson's second wife and the mother of his first two children.

 In his 1988 autobiography and a 1993 interview, Jackson said he had had two rhinoplasty surgeries and a cleft chin surgery but no more than that.
 He said he lost weight in the early 1980s because of a change in diet to achieve a dancer's body.
 Witnesses reported that he was often dizzy, and speculated he was suffering from anorexia nervosa.
 Periods of weight loss became a recurring problem later in his life.
 After his death, Jackson's mother said that he first turned to cosmetic procedures to remedy his vitiligo, because he did not want to look like a "spotted cow".
 She said he had received more than the two cosmetic surgeries he claimed and speculated that he had become addicted to them.